arobotdinosaur/FA24-CSE-176E-276E-Quadcopter-Design-and-Development/README.md

 On the FCB, we had to read data from the IMU to accurately measure the orientation.
 We used an existing library corresponding to the IMU called Adafruit_AHRS- from this, we used the `Adafruit_Simple_AHRS::getQuadOrientation()` function to gather all the necessary data.
 We obtained the pitch rate, roll, and yaw from the quad orientation function.
 After gathering these data from the IMU, we created a complementary filter to filter out some of the noise created by the accelerometer and gyroscope.
 The accelerometer (Euler angles of the orientation) and gyroscope readings (the angular accelerations) were taken from the IMU.
 The reason we created a complementary filter was to gather the best possible data from both the gyroscope and the accelerometer as each inertial sensor has positives and drawbacks.
-The accelerometers do not drift over time, but they are quite noisy when the motors are running.
+The accelerometers do not drift over time, but they are quite noisy when the motors are running, and slightly less responsive compared to the gyroscope.
 Whereas, gyroscopes are less noisy than  the accelerometers, but the resulting measurement will drift over time due to accumulated error.
 We tried to set a high gain such that we could extract more data from the gyroscope in our code.
 We used a standard formula shown below with a gain of 0.98- `cf_angle = (gain) * (cf_angle + (gyro_raw * RAD_TO_DEG * dt)) + (1-gain) * (acc_angle)`

 `RAD_TO_DEG = 57.295779513082320876798154814105`